 Please note: this workshop will be organized digitally.
 You will receive the necessary details timely.

 - Recordings "Science figured out": June 2, 2021, 1 ½ hour between 9:00-17:00

 campus Hasselt, Old Prison, room AUD1 Verhaegen

 - Closed since April 6, 2021.

 - As places are limited, registering does not automatically imply that you will be able to participate.
 You will receive a confirmation e-mail.

 - Please cancel your registration at least one week in advance in case you can't make it (cf. cancellation & no-show policy).

 - DS BSH: categorie 'research management & communication skills' - workshop aimed at developing communication skills

 - DS HLS: category 'transferable skills' - one compulsory elective course

-DS ST: category 'scientific & generic communication' - once course about generic communication
+- DS ST: category 'scientific & generic communication' - course about generic communication